-In May 2016, the Corporation closed a private placement of 24,560,000 Common Shares at a price of US\$1.00 per share for gross proceeds of US\$24,560,000 to Eastern.
-Eastern subscribed for 24,560,000 Common Shares.
-The Common Shares are subject to a four month hold period.
-Pursuant to the terms of the private placement, in the event that the Corporation completes an equity financing within 180 days and the price per share is lower than US\$1.00, the price per share paid by Eastern will be adjusted to the lower price per share and it will, accordingly, receive additional Common Shares for no additional consideration.
-Furthermore, in the event that the Corporation completes an equity financing within 180 days and the Corporation issues or grants additional securities, contractual rights or entitlements to any of the subscribers, then the Corporation shall issue or grant the same additional securities, contractual rights or entitlements to Eastern.
+In May 2016, the Corporation closed a private placement of 24,560,000 Common Shares at a price of US\$1.00 per share for gross proceeds of US\$24,560,000 to Eastern Capital Limited ("Eastern").
+After giving effect to the private placement, Eastern held 47,760,500 common shares representing 38.0% of the outstanding common shares.
+The Common Shares were subject to a four month hold period.
+Pursuant to the terms of the private placement, in the event that the Corporation completed an equity financing within 180 days and the price per share was lower than US\$1.00, the price per share paid by Eastern was to be adjusted to the lower price per share and accordingly, it would have been entitled to receive additional Common Shares for no additional consideration.
+Furthermore, in the event that the Corporation completed an equity financing within 180 days and the Corporation issued or granted additional securities, contractual rights or entitlements to any of the subscribers, then the Corporation would have been required to issue or grant the same additional securities, contractual rights or entitlements to Eastern.